top of page

 Please check their website for updated hours

-Stop number thirteen will be Packer Orchards and Bakery. and here you can find cherries, peaches, plumbs, nectarines, apricots, apples, corn and pumpkins.
-Yes you are reading this right because there are two different Packer Orchards on the Fruit Loop.
-The earlier one has a Farm place and this one has a bakery.
-In the bakery you can enjoy baked goods to ice cream, jams, pickled vegetables, and honey.
+Stop number thirteen will be Packer Orchards and Bakery, and here you can find cherries, peaches, plums, nectarines, apricots, apples, corn, and pumpkins.
+Yes, you are reading this right because there are two different Packer Orchards on the Fruit Loop.
+The earlier one has a Farm place, and this one has a bakery.
+In the bakery, you can enjoy baked goods, ice cream, jams, pickled vegetables, and honey.
 I highly recommend getting the Marionberry Lavender Jam or even a jar of the Pumpkin Butter.
-The sales barn is overflowing with all of the goodies from the Pear-Fect Kitchen with accompanying cider, wine, and beer on draft.
-If it's a hot day I would also recommend trying one of the milkshakes or even the Marionberry Cinnamon Rolls.
+The sales barn is overflowing with all of the goodies from the Pear-Fect Kitchen, including cider, wine, and beer on draft.
+If it's a hot day, I would also recommend trying one of the milkshakes or even the Marionberry Cinnamon Rolls.

 541-234-4481